nomic-io/docs/src/chapter_1.md

 # Chapter 1

 Howdy, partner.
-Again, I'm testing the CI through a PR.
+I'm now ensuring that completion of the Test workflow triggers deployment on the main branch.